 Under Governor Newsom’s proposal for mortgage and fee relief, Californians who are faced with financial struggles due to the coronavirus pandemic may be eligible for the following from the financial institutions on this list:

 - 90-day grace period for all mortgage payments

 - Relief from fees and charges for 90 days

 - No credit score changes for accessing relief

 Click here to learn more about what relief options are available to you in the State of California.

-The deadline for filing property taxes did not change, but the Los Angeles County Treasurer and Tax Collector is accepting requests for penalty cancellations if you were unable to pay on time.
+While the deadline for filing property taxes has passed, the Los Angeles County Treasurer and Tax Collector is accepting requests for penalty cancellations if you were unable to pay on time.

 Property owners’ affected by the COVID-19 public health crisis must complete and submit a penalty cancellation request online and include a brief statement of how the public health emergency has impacted their ability to make a timely property tax payment.
 If you cannot submit online, call 213-974-2111.